AnAwesomGuy/wsmlmb/README.md

 This mod is a library mod with 3 main features:

  - the ability to create functional custom chests with custom textures.
- - the ability to create functional custom shears by adding your item into the `#fabric:shears` tag.
+ - the ability to create functional custom shears by adding your item into the `#c:shears` tag.
  - the ability to create functional custom crafting tables.

 To use this mod as a library, you can use [Modrinth's maven](https://docs.modrinth.com/maven):